dktsudgg/TCPModule/README.md

     * Work in progress..

 I will add two features big/little endian logic and injecting your own Netty handler logic in later version.
+I made tcp protocol that only allow UTF-8 json string. but i will remove this restriction in later version.

 ## Meta